-As in the Muray Self-Portrait and The Broken Column, in many of the self-portraits, Frida amplified her personal misery by giving it Christian significance.
+As in the Muray Self-Portrait, The Broken Column and in many of the other self-portraits, Frida amplified her personal misery by giving it Christian significance.
 Frida presented herself as a martyr; the thorns draw blood.
 Despite rejecting Christian imagery and religion, her art has a bloody martyrdom familiar to Mexicans.
 There is a sense of bloodiness and self-mortification in the canvas, which dates back to Aztec tradition since the Aztecs pricked their skin and punctured their ears to draw blood so that the crops would flourish.
 However, it was Christianity that brought to colonial Mexico the depiction of pain in realistic and human terms, with the result that almost every Mexican church has a frighteningly veristic sculpture of Christ, either whipped at the post, dragging his cross or dead, his body always full of bloody, suppurating the wounds.
 Using the same extreme pain and realism in her paintings of Christ on the road to Calvary, Frida sought to convey her personal message; if she borrowed from catholicism, it was because her paintings dealt with salvation in their own way.

 Elements and Subject Matter of the Artwork.

 The only subject matter of The Broken Column painting is Frida.
 Hence, we will learn in-depth about her in this section.